Generate a Price for 3D Printing Your Parts Instantly

-Today we launched our new in depth 3D printing auto quoting tool.
-No longer will you have to wait to get an estimation of how much your print will cost, just upload your STL and choose your settings for an instant price quote!
+Today we launched our automatic 3D print quoting tool.
+No longer will you have to wait to get a price for 3d printing services.
+Just upload your STL and choose your settings for an instant 3D print price quote!

 Step 1: Drag in your .STL